A cruise line's vibe can make or break your experience, which is why it's so important to pick the line (and ship) that's right for you.

 Royal Caribbean sets itself apart in terms of production shows, featuring Broadway titles like "Cats," "Grease" and "Hairspray" on select ships, while Carnival relies mainly on its Playlist Productions -- high-energy musical tributes and revues created specifically for the line and set to well-known songs.
 Additionally, Royal Caribbean incorporates acrobats, AquaTheater high-divers and drone-backed ice skaters into its daily theatrics.

-But, not to be outdone, Carnival is ramping up entertainment efforts on its newest vessels to include ropes courses, IMAX movie theaters, SkyRide pedal-operated aerial recumbent bikes that are suspended over the ocean, and Mardi Gras' BOLT, the first roller coaster at sea.
+But, not to be outdone, Carnival is ramping up entertainment efforts on its newest vessels to include ropes courses, IMAX movie theaters, SkyRide pedal-operated aerial recumbent bikes that are suspended over the ocean, and Mardi Gras' BOLT, the first roller coaster at sea!

 In general, Royal Caribbean's prices are reasonable, but the line tends to charge significantly more for sailings on its newest ships, particularly for passengers booked in suites.
-It also doesn't include as many extras for free.